 Growing up with a deep connection to music, Brad developed a passion for choral music in high school singing with his school’s choir and madrigal groups in the western suburbs of Chicago.
 These experiences drove him to become a part of Millikin University’s Men’s Choir and Chamber Chorale as a vocal performance major before shifting gears and pursuing a career in medicine.
 Now settled in Duluth as a healthcare provider, Brad is thrilled to be pursuing his passion as a singer once again in his first season with the Arrowhead Chorale.

 Kirby Wood spent the first 59 years of his life in the Milwaukee area before moving to Duluth to be near family and spoil his grandchildren.
 He sang in church choir from an early age but didn’t have a chance to sing in high school, since he played trumpet in the band and couldn’t participate in both band and choir!
 Later, however, Wood sang with the Bach Chamber Choir of Milwaukee and then the Master Singers of Milwaukee.
 Both of those groups perform fine repertoire similar to what the Arrowhead Chorale does right here in Duluth.
 Wood said it is an honor to be able to participate in such a fine organization.

 Arrowhead Chorale is always open to new individuals who are passionate about enhancing the arts in our region.
 Perhaps you enjoy music, or are seeking to meet some new people!

-Open auditions for the 2017-2018 season will take place on Tuesday, August 29 and Wednesday, August 30; interested singers may sign up for an audition time slot.
 We encourage you to “like” our Facebook page for notification on our open auditions, concert dates, and more.